 7 Common Causes of Sensitive Teeth

-Tooth sensitivity can be difficult to deal with, especially when something as simple as drinking water can aggravate it.
-Teeth sensitivity has many causes, so it’s important to know what could be causing your sensitivity.
-Read over the list below to figure out what may be causing your ...
+Tooth sensitivity can be difficult to deal with, especially when something as simple as drinking cold water can aggravate it.
+Tooth sensitivity has many causes, so it’s important to know what could...

 5 Medical Problems Your Teeth Can Predict

 Are your teeth giving you trouble?
 The cause could be connected to an oral issue; however, it could also be a sign of a bigger medical problem.
 It is important to understand that the human body works through interconnected systems.
 As result, dentists are sometimes able to predict serious medical issues during routine dental checkups.

 Some of the more serious me...